Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Experiments and Results All necessary source codes to reproduce the experiments in this section are available at https://github.com/koc-lab/imparting-interpretability

 We first identified 300 concepts, one for each dimension of the 300-dimensional vector representation, by employing Roget's Thesaurus.
 This thesaurus follows a tree structure which starts with a \emph{Root} node that contains all the words and phrases in the thesaurus.
 The root node is successively split into \emph{Classes} and \emph{Sections}, which are then (optionally) split into \emph{Subsections} of various depths, finally ending in \emph{Categories}, which constitute the smallest unit of word/phrase collections in the structure.
 The actual words and phrases descend from these \textit{Categories}, and make up the leaves of the tree structure.
 We note that a given word typically appears in multiple categories corresponding to the different senses of the word.
 We constructed concept word-groups from Roget's Thesaurus as follows: We first filtered out the multi-word phrases and the relatively obscure terms from the thesaurus.
 The obscure terms were identified by checking them against a vocabulary extracted from Wikipedia.
 We then obtained 300 word-groups as the result of a \emph{partitioning} operation applied to the subtree that ends with \emph{categories} as its leaves.
 The partition boundaries, hence the resulting word-groups, can be chosen in many different ways.
 In our proposed approach, we have chosen to determine this partitioning by traversing this tree structure from the root node in breadth-first order, and by employing a parameter $\lambda$ for the maximum \emph{size} of a node.
 Here, the size of a node is defined as the number of unique words that ever-descend from that node.
 During the traversal, if the size of a given node is less than this threshold, we designate the words that ultimately descend from that node as a concept word-group.
 Otherwise, if the node has children, we discard the node, and queue up all its children for further consideration.
 If this node does not have any children, on the other hand, the node is truncated to $\lambda$ elements with the highest frequency-ranks, and the resulting words are designated as a concept word-group.
+The algorithm for extracting concept word-groups from Roget's Thesaurus is also given in pseudo code form as Algorithm~\ref{algorithmRoget}.
 We note that the choice of $\lambda$ greatly affects the resulting collection of word-groups: Excessively large values result in few word-groups that greatly overlap with one another, while overly small values result in numerous tiny word-groups that fail to adequately represent a concept.
 We experimentally determined that a $\lambda$ value of 452 results in the most healthy number of relatively large word-groups (113 groups with size $\geq$ 100), while yielding a preferably small overlap amongst the resulting word-groups (with average overlap size not exceeding 3 words).
 A total of 566 word-groups were thus obtained.
 259 smallest word-groups (with size $<$ 38) were discarded to bring down the number of word-groups to 307.
 Out of these, 7 groups with the lowest median frequency-rank were further discarded, which yields the final 300 concept word-groups used in the experiments.
-We present some of the resulting word-groups in Table~\ref{table:roget_sample_words}.\footnote{All the vocabulary lists, concept word-groups and other material necessary to reproduce this procedure will be made available online.}
+We present some of the resulting word-groups in Table~\ref{table:roget_sample_words}.\footnote{All the vocabulary lists, concept word-groups and other material necessary to reproduce this procedure is available at https://github.com/koc-lab/imparting-interpretability}